Do You and Your Fiancé Want to Make Sure You Get off on the Right Foot?

 Premarital Counseling Gives You the Best Chance at Marriage Success

 Getting to Know Each Other Deeply: Unfortunately, many people get married without knowing each other nearly as well as they think they do.
 Couples therapy offers you the opportunity to learn about your partner very deeply, so you really understand the way they tick.
-This deep knowledge includes things like knowing what makes your partner happy, what really throws your partner off kilter and how to please, excite and calm them.
+This deep knowledge includes things like knowing what makes your partner happy, what scares them, what enrages them and how to make them feel truly cared for.
 When both of you have this kind of knowledge of each other, it allows you to be much better partners and makes the relationship a great place for both of you.

 In session, I will help you to develop a solid foundation that covers the topics of sex, honesty, discipline, cheating, money, family, fairness, generosity and accountability, to name a few.
 This is the time to clarify these values and make sure they are firmly rooted in your relationship before you get married.